Lead Opinion

 The evidence presented at trial indicated that plaintiff Marilyn Keaton entered the ABC store to purchase laundry detergent and liquid bleach.
 She first obtained the detergent and then proceeded to the bleach aisle where certain sizes of bottled bleach were stacked at a height above Keaton’s eye-level.
 As Keaton reached up, grasped the handle of a half-gallon bottle of bleach and began pulling it down from the shelf, bleach splashed into her face via an unseen loose cap.
 As a result, Keaton suffered injuries to her eye.

 Keaton sued the store, alleging negligence and breach of the implied warranty of merchantability.
 Specifically, Keaton alleged that ABC was negligent in storing bleach at such a high level and in improperly inspecting the area and the product to ensure that the cap was tight.
 Keaton further alleged that the store failed to honor its implied warranty of merchantability because bleach displayed at a dangerous height with a loose cap is not a product reasonably suited for the use intended.
-See
+See OCGA § 11-2-314 (2) (c).
+The jury entered a verdict in her favor, and the trial court denied ABC’s motion for judgment notwithstanding the verdict.

 The Court of Appeals reversed, holding that there was no evidence that ABC had actual or constructive knowledge of the loose cap or had superior knowledge of the improper display.
 The appellate court also held that any recovery based upon the implied warranty of merchantability was barred because the loose cap was a patent defect or a latent defect which Keaton could have discovered by exercising caution for her own safety.
-We granted certiorari to determine whether the Court of Appeals was correct in holding that the trial court should have granted ABC‘s motion for judgment notwithstanding the verdict.
+We granted certiorari to determine whether the Court of Appeals was correct in holding that the tried court should have granted ABC’s motion for judgment notwithstanding the verdict.
 In reviewing a grant of judgment notwithstanding the

 1. We first address Keaton’s claim that ABC breached an implied warranty of merchantability.

-(c) Keaton‘s claim for breach of implied warranty of merchantability is not defeated by an alleged failure to exercise care for her own safety.
-In construing
+(c) Keaton’s claim for breach of implied warranty of merchantability is not defeated by an alleged failure to exercise care for her own safety.
+In construing OCGA § 11-2-314, the Court of Appeals has held that “ ‘[t]he law of implied warranty will not avail against patent defects, nor against latent defects which are either disclosed or

 2. Next, we must consider whether the evidence was sufficient to support a jury verdict for negligence.
 On appeal, Keaton alleges ABC was negligent in placing the bleach at a dangerous height.

-A person who maintains a place of business to sell goods or services owes a duty to a customer using ordinary care to keep the premises in a safe condition ([
+A person who maintains a place of business to sell goods or services owes a duty to a customer using ordinary care to keep the premises in a safe condition ([OCGA § 51-3-1]) and in the exercise of this duty the merchandise must be so placed as not to cause injury to a customer exercising ordinary care.

 Contrary to the Court of Appeals’ determination, we conclude that the jury was authorized to find that ABC is chargeable with superior knowledge of the defect.